near/docs/docs/quick-start/new-to-near.md

 [1]: *"Open Finance" networks facilitate digital value transfer and storage using tokens and tokenized assets.
 Practically, this spans everything from easy peer-to-peer payments to sophisticated lending and trading protocols.*

-[2]: *"Open Web" components are re-usable smart contracts that share state, making for easy composability of applications that still protect user data.*
+[2]: *"Open Web" components are re-usable smart contracts that share state, making for easy composability of applications that still protect user data.
+Where Open Finance is build on the permissionless movement of value, the Open Web further generalizes this to operate on all data.*

 ## What is a blockchain?